Michael Dempsey (table tennis): Personal life

 Michael met Shannon Kirk in 1978 while she worked in a bank: she worked alongside him while he was in a working partnership with Küschall, they both married on August 3, 1991.
 They travelled frequently around the world to places such as Hawaii, New Zealand and Australia.
 In December 2003, they adopted their infant son Henry from Kazakhstan.

-He was inducted into three halls of fame for sporting career: Ohio Wheelchair Athletic Association in 1981, the California Table Tennis Hall of Fame in 2001 and USATT Hall of Fame one year later.
+He was inducted into three halls of fame for sporting career: Ohio Wheelchair Athletic Association in 1981, the California Table Tennis Hall of Fame in 2001 and US Table Tennis Hall of Fame one year later.
 Dempsey was also a long time member of the San Diego Table Tennis Association.

 Death

-On April 29, Michael flew to Ohio to attend a board meeting in Greif Inc., after his meeting, Dempsey was in the middle of laughing with other but in the middle of this laugh, Dempsey suffered from a large brain aneurism and was rushed to Riverside Methodist Hospital in San Diego, California where he was later pronounced dead shortly afterwards.
+On April 29, Michael flew to Ohio to attend a board meeting in Greif Inc., after his meeting, Dempsey was in the middle of laughing with others but in the middle of this laugh, Dempsey suffered from a large brain aneurism and was rushed to Riverside Methodist Hospital in San Diego, California where he was later pronounced dead shortly afterwards.